pulchrit/knit-mine-api/README.md

 HTTP Request: GET

 Headers:
-- Authorization header with JWT Auth Token for this user. `"Authorization": "bearer <JWT Auth Token here>"`
+- Authorization header with JWT Auth Token for this user.
+For example:
+`"Authorization": "bearer <JWT Auth Token here>"`

 Parameters:
  - None, user id will be acquired from JWT Auth Token